 - The development of expertise in the application of knowledge, skills, and dispositions within course, field, and internship experiences relevant to professional values and goals.

 - The development and implementation of communication skills across multiple domains, e.g., written, oral, and physical, that serve a primary role of conveying knowledge through implementation of practice, feedback, therapy, and ongoing support.

 - The development of problem-solving, critical thinking and reflective practices indicative of a knowledge and evidence-based practice based on a framework of conceptual knowledge.

 - The development of appropriate professional behaviors as demonstrated through knowledge, skills, and dispositions within coursework, internship and professional opportunities.

 - The development of a values-based, ethical behavior grounded in the liberal arts, observed through personal and professional behaviors, dedicated to the dignity of each person and representative of the Ignatian ideal of a leader in service to others.

 Human Dignity, Leadership, and Service

-The Exercise Science and Sports Studies program is grounded in the belief of the dignity of each person.
+The Exercise Science and Sports Leadership program is grounded in the belief of the dignity of each person.
 Physical ability translates into multiple perceptions, ranging from unskilled to the elite athlete.
 The candidates within our majors are prepared to understand, assess, develop, and implement high quality programs and activities to meet the needs of diverse populations, build movement and skill capacity, as well as influence the overall positive development of the whole person, e.g., the young child, heart attack survivor, or elite athlete.
 The candidates are provided the knowledge, skills, and dispositions to work with each person as an individual, free from comparison to others.
 The candidates are prepared throughout the curriculum to appreciate their roles as leaders in service to others, and as role models for lifestyle wellness, ethical behavior, leadership, responsibility, and ongoing intellectual development.